wraabe/Sum14DHCourseDev/Assignment/whatisDH.md

 work together (in reserved library room, at same computer, with online collaboration tool) to achieve solutions to problems.

-5. During week 3, the both editorial groups (one for each team) shall create a  GitHub fork for its 12 team member's original blog posts.
+5. During week 3, the both editorial working groups (one for each team) shall create a  GitHub fork for its 12 team member's original blog posts.
-    They shall, based on commentary
-    received on the blog, recommend corrections and revisions to posts.
+    They shall, based on commentary received on the blog, recommend corrections and revisions to posts.
 Furthermore, the editorial group by end of week shall organize the student contributions
     (section headings and introductions, shared bibliography), and